 What is testicular cancer?

-Testicular cancer occurs in one or both of a man’s testicles.
+Testicular cancer occurs in one or both of a person’s testicles.
 The testicles are located in the scrotum (the skin sac that hangs beneath your penis).
 Testicles can vary in size and are round, smooth, and firm.
 They produce male hormones and sperm.